Wild Hyacinth

 Cultivation: The preference is full sun to light shade, moist conditions, and rich loamy soil.
 Wild Hyacinth is slow to develop, but fairly long-lived.
 Vegetative growth and development occurs during the cool weather of spring, when adequate moisture is essential.

-Range & Habitat: Wild Hyacinth is found occasionally throughout Illinois (see Distribution Map).
+Range & Habitat: Wild Hyacinth is found occasionally throughout Illinois (see Distribution Map), where it is native.
 Habitats include moist black soil prairies, moist savannas, moist open woodlands (particularly along the banks of streams), rocky wooded slopes, and limestone glades.
 This species is typically found in high quality habitats, whether prairies or woodlands.

-Faunal Associations: The flowers attract their fair share of insects, including many bees and flies and occasional butterflies and wasps.
+Faunal Associations: The flowers attract their fair share of insects, including many bees and flies, and occasional butterflies and wasps.
 Most of these insects seek nectar from the flowers, although some short-tongued bees also collect pollen.
 Bee visitors include honeybees, bumblebees, Cuckoo bees (Nomada spp.), and Halictid bees (Halictus spp., Lasioglossum spp., etc.).
 Other floral-faunal relationships are poorly understood.
-The foliage and bulbs are not known to be toxic, but their consumption by wildlife appears to be limited.
+White-Tailed Deer occasionally chomp off the tops of the basal leaves.
+Both the foliage and bulbs are not known to be toxic to mammalian herbivores.

 Photographic Location: Along a woodland stream in Douglas or Coles County in east-central Illinois.